Character has always been important, but it seems like it’s never been as important as it is now.

 Which surfaces the always-present tension of wanting to make things seem better than they are.

-If you simply make your talk match your walk, the gap between who you are and who you want to be becomes smaller almost instantly.
+If you simply make your talk match your walk, the gap between who you are and who you want to become shrinks almost instantly.